 Example: optimism/pessimism bias

 The optimism/pessimism bias is a common one among traders.
-After a good run, you feel great and optimistic and increase the size.
+After a good run, you feel great and optimistic and increase your size.
 Opposite, after a bad run of “luck”, you feel pessimistic and reduce your size.
 However, good and bad runs happen all the time in trading.
 I have myself been prone to this bias many times.
 Here’s an example from my own trading:

 Back in 2007, I had a very nice run over the summer where my trading performed very well.
 I felt good, I was very optimistic, and increased the size to make more money.
 I was greedy.

 Then, out of the blue, some Black Swan event happened, which my backtest never captured.
-I suffered my biggest loss where two months’ of profits were wiped out in two minutes.
+I suffered my biggest loss where two months’ profits were wiped out in two minutes.
 Out of fear, the next day I reduced my position size as much as I could.
 Unfortunately, the next day was a triple-witching day where all options and futures contracts expire.
 Historically, these days have frequently been “monster” days contributing to a huge portion of my profits.
 Perhaps needless to say, the day turned out to be one of those monster days.
 If I had traded my normal size, I would have made 3x the loss the day before and had my best trading day ever.

 Likewise, one of the best mutual funds from 2000 until 2010, Ken Heebner’s CGM Focus fund, gained 18.2% annually while the typical investor lost 11% annually.
 How is this possible?
 That’s because the “dollar-weighted returns” take into account the capital inflows and outflows.
 Investors typically bought into the fund after it had a strong run and then sold as it went down.
 In 2007 the fund surged 80% and it attracted huge amounts of inflows, while many of those sold during the GFC in 2008/09.
 Hebner said: